Jerrely1618/ProLamap/.github/README.md

     <img src="https://img.shields.io/badge/discord-join-continue.svg?labelColor=191937&color=6F6FF7&logo=discord" style="height: 22px;" />
 </a>
 </div>
-The purpose of Re is to hold the crucial languages, algorithms, and data structures for you to:
+The purpose of qReReRe is to hold the crucial languages, algorithms, and data structures for you to quickly:

-- **Learn**
+- **Relearn**
 - **Remember**
 - **Reapply** into your code

 Our goal is to put in the hands of everyone the knowledge of programming.
 Think of it as a dictionary for all the programming knwoledge with languages, algorithms and data structure whenever you need them.
 A goodbye to searching **10 websites** and **5 tutorials** to find how to apply **Dijkstra's algorithm** (or in my case, how to spell it).

-With **Re**, you can search it up fast and reliably.
+With **qReReRe**, you can search it up fast and reliably.

 ## How to get started